What Diamonds Are Made Of?

 Synthetic or Lab Created diamonds are becoming very popular among today’s consumers.
 These diamonds are not fake and cannot be compared to “simulated” diamonds, like cubic zirconia.
 These are actual diamonds, with the only difference being that these were created in a lab rather than in the earth.
 Only professionals, using special equipment, can tell the difference between a lab-created diamond and a natural diamond.
 (Read Also: What Are Lab Grown Diamonds?)

 Lab-Created diamonds cost about thirty percent less than natural diamonds, making them a great choice for many consumers.
-However, it is important to note that when you are buying a synthetic diamond, this fact must be disclosed to you from the jeweler.
+However, when you are buying a synthetic diamond, this fact must be disclosed to you from the jeweler.

 Now that you have a better understanding of what diamonds are made of, you can use this information to help you choose the perfect diamond for you.
 Whether you choose a natural diamond or one that is lab-created, you can be assured that a diamond is the perfect choice for a one of a kind piece of jewelry you’ll treasure forever.